Yanglu4/Mammals/README.md

 <br />

 # Project Summary
 The purpose of this project is to investigate how potentially the average brain weight depends on average body weight for those species.
+Log transformation and Gamma GLM are models mainly used in this project.
 The code is available in file *mammals.rmd* and report in file *mammals.pdf*.
 <br />
 # Source of Dataset